 - a) Availability of modules: - (i) Your registration for a qualification (as part of an Apprenticeship Programme) will enable us to enrol you on the modules required to complete the qualification.
 The modules that are available to count towards your qualification are set out in the Module Descriptors that you receive when you register for the Apprenticeship Programme. - (ii) If you have not completed your qualification during the time that the modules indicated at the date of registration are available as noted in paragraph B2.2a(i), we will continue to make available sufficient academically appropriate modules to enable you to complete your qualification, subject to any notice given of a change to the structure or study requirements of that qualification, or for its withdrawal.
 Apprenticeship qualifications have Planned Start and End Dates (as defined within the "Apprenticeship Duration/ Planned Start and End Dates" definition of the Glossary of Terms).
-The Apprenticeship Programme (including the qualification) must be completed within these dates. - (iii) The Open University continually seeks to enhance its students' experience and ensure that courses remain valid, relevant and current.
+The Apprenticeship Programme (including the qualification) must be completed within these dates. - (iii) The Open University continually seeks to enhance its Students' experience and ensure that courses remain valid, relevant and current.
 The modules that are made available in future will reflect those aims and may therefore not include the same subject content, teaching or assessment methods as the modules available at the commencement of your qualification.
-Modules on which students are not yet enrolled may also be amended in any of the circumstances listed in B1.1.
+Modules on which Students are not yet enrolled may also be amended in any of the circumstances listed in B1.1.

-Version number: 1.2 Approved by: Delegate, Director Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2021 Date for review: March 2022

-- b) Changes in the structure or study requirements of a qualification: - (i) A change to the structure or study requirements of a qualification on which you are registered will normally only be made if the change is required immediately in order to correct a significant error or omission, as the result of a legal or regulatory requirement or in order to meet the requirements of a validating or accrediting body. - (ii) We will not normally make changes to the structure or study requirements of a qualification for students who are registered on an apprentice qualification. - (iii) In line with our aim to enhance our students' experience and ensure that courses remain valid, relevant and current, and in any of the circumstances listed in B1.1, we may make changes to the structure of our qualifications.
+- b) Changes in the structure or study requirements of a qualification: - (i) A change to the structure or study requirements of a qualification on which you are registered will normally only be made if the change is required immediately in order to correct a significant error or omission, as the result of a legal or regulatory requirement or in order to meet the requirements of a validating or accrediting body. - (ii) We will not normally make changes to the structure or study requirements of a qualification for Students who are registered on an apprentice qualification. - (iii) In line with our aim to enhance our Students' experience and ensure that courses remain valid, relevant and current, and in any of the circumstances listed in B1.1, we may make changes to the structure of our qualifications.
 These may include the balance between core, options and free choice modules (if applicable); the balance between coursework and examination or other forms and types of assessment; the order of study and rules for progression through the qualification; and the requirements for attendance at or participation in specified learning activities. - (iv) Where a change is made to the structure or study requirements of a qualification on which you are registered, you will be given as much notice as possible of the change.
-If you or your Employer no longer wish to continue with the new structure or study requirements, you would need to withdraw from the Apprenticeship Programme (see Section J2). - c) Changes in the classification scheme of a qualification - (i) If a previously unclassified award introduces a classification scheme, this will take effect for all awards where the conferral date follows the introduction of the scheme, regardless of the date of completion or qualification date. - (ii) If an existing classification scheme is amended and there is no possible detriment to any student as a result of the change, the amendment will take effect for all awards where the conferral date follows the amendment, regardless of the date of completion or the qualification date. - (iii) If an existing classification scheme is amended to include additional requirements, the new requirements will only apply to students who register for or declare the qualification after the new scheme is published.
-Continuing students will be classified under the existing scheme.
-Where this applies, details will be in the specific qualification regulations.
+If you or your Employer no longer wish to continue with the new structure or study requirements, you would need to withdraw from the Apprenticeship Programme (see Section J2).

-Version number: 1.2 Approved by: Delegate, Director Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2021 Date for review: March 2022